 - Android Emulator

-Arguably the most important parts of this package are in the SDK-tools.
-You will need these tools regardless of which version of Android you are targeting and these are what will actually create the APK – turning your Java program into an Android app that can be launched on a phone.
-These include a number of build tools, debugging tools and image tools.
+Arguably the most important parts of this package are in the SDKtools.
+You will need these tools regardless of which version of Android you are targeting.
+These are what will actually create the APK – turning your Java program into an Android app that can be launched on a phone.
+These include a number of build tools, debugging tools, and image tools.
 An example is DDMS, which is what lets us use the Android Device Monitor to check the status of an Android device.

-The Platform-tools are more specifically suited to the version of Android that you want to target.
-Generally, it is best to install the latest Platform-tools which are also what will be installed by default.
-After first install though, you need to keep your Platform-tools constantly updated.
+The Platform tools are more specifically suited to the version of Android that you want to target.
+Generally, it is best to install the latest Platform tools, which will be installed by default.
+After first installation though, you need to keep your Platform-tools constantly updated.
 The tools should be backwards compatible, meaning that you will still be able to support older versions of Android.